yarec/react-layout-generator/README.md

 - Implement nudge with arrow keys.
 - Implement current select commands.
 - Add cut, copy, and paste commands.
-- Update intro to use both RLGRow and RLGColumn
 - Finish implementing editor
-- Add left and right align to RLGColumn
+- Add options to align RLGColumn and RLGColumn.
-- Implement rowsGenerator
-- Touch
+- Add Touch support in editor.
-- Breakpoints (needed??)
-- Additional generators
 - Upload component to npm
 - Host website on Github
-- Alpha version - current release is early pre-alpha

 ### Bugs

-- Attached elements cannot be edited.
-- Does not work with browser magnification +/-.
+- Does not work smoothly with browser magnification +/-.
-- Cleanup initialization of generators and containersize to potentially allow generators to be reused.
-See 1) RLGLayout initLayout which is called at the beginning of each render and 2) Generator which calls the user supplied init function during the initLayout call.
-- Fix flickering when making the browser window smaller for elements in RLGColumns.
-This appears to be due to an update issue causing the computed element size to include the scroll bar since the initial layout is being used with the newer smaller element.
+- Fix flickering when making the browser window smaller.

 ## Features

+* Top down design of websites.
-* Lightweight - uses only a few other lightweight React components
+* Lightweight - minimal use of other React libraries.
-* Design, interactive, and runtime layout
+* Editor, interactive, and runtime layout
-* Bounds checking
-* Separate layouts per responsive breakpoint
 * Serializable

 ## Applications